Doctor of Ministry (DMin) Dissertation

-Once complete, George Fox Evangelical Seminary DMin dissertations are accessible digitally to the public through George Fox University's 'Digital Commons'.
+Once complete, Portland Seminary DMin dissertations are accessible digitally to the public through George Fox University's 'Digital Commons'.
 As pieces of applied research, they support and extend the knowledge and practice of ministry for thousands of people worldwide in topics such as:

 - Contemporary leadership

 - Global ministry trends in church and nonprofit sectors

 - Spiritual formation